Disclosure: This article may contain affiliate links. As an Amazon Associate, Smart Home UK earns from qualifying purchases at no extra cost to you.

 A low-power mesh network for sensors, switches, and bulbs.
 Thread devices relay signals to each other, creating a robust network throughout your home.

 You’ll need a “Thread border router” to use Thread devices.
-Many newer devices already include this:
+Many newer devices already include this—our Apple Home Hub UK guide explains how Apple handles this in practice:

 - Apple TV 4K (2021+)